neo4j-field/gsummit2024/README.md

 ```

 Matching a specific OperationalPoint and reviewing the other members of its community.
 You should see that it belongs to an isolated group of OperationalPoints.
+Matching a specific `OperationalPoint` and reviewing the other members of its community.
+You should see that it belongs to an isolated group of `OperationalPoint`s.

 ```cypher
 MATCH (op:OperationalPoint {id: 'UKN4288'})